Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 ``SELECT``
 ''''''''''

+TQL ``SELECT`` syntax helps you select which columns you want to see on the artifacts that match the conditions.
+In ``SELECT``, you may choose several fields, semantics, or "special fields" that will be shown.
+Each time you select something, it will add another column to the results table.
+The order of items in ``SELECT`` will be respected in the columns.

-TQL ``SELECT`` syntax allows you to select on the same fields allowed for the condition plus some special fields:
+You may use the same fields allowed for the conditions (``WHERE``) plus some special fields:

 Semantics and always there fields:
  * ``@id`` Artifact id.